aiidateam/aiida-core/docs/source/howto/run_codes.rst

     .. code-block:: yaml

         ---
-        label: "qe-6.3-pw"
+        label: 'qe-6.3-pw'
-        description: "quantum_espresso v6.3"
+        description: 'quantum_espresso v6.3'
-        input_plugin: "quantumespresso.pw"
-        on_computer: true
-        remote_abs_path: "/path/to/code/pw.x"
+        default_calc_job_plugin: 'quantumespresso.pw'
+        filepath_executable: '/path/to/code/pw.x'
-        computer: "localhost"
+        computer: 'localhost'
         prepend_text: |
            module load module1
            module load module2
-        append_text: " "
+        append_text: ' '

-    The list of the keys for the ``yaml`` file is given by the available options of the ``code setup`` command:
+    The list of the keys for the ``yaml`` file is given by the available options of the ``code create`` sub-command:

         .. code-block:: console

-            $ verdi code setup --help
+            $ verdi code create core.code.installed --help

     Note: remove the ``--`` prefix and replace ``-`` within the keys with an underscore ``_``.